 MIT and IBM developed the IBM AN/FSQ-7 computer to run the SAGE centers.
 The final model was the largest computer ever built, and weighed 250 tons, took up twenty thousand square feet of space, and was delivered in eighteen large vans.
 It had 50,000 vacuum tubes, more than 150 CRT monitors, needed more than a million watts of power, and took up two stories of a building.
 The vacuum tubes generated so much heat that human beings couldn’t stand close to the computer for more than a few seconds, and the whole computer would melt and self-destruct within sixty seconds if the air conditioning ever failed.
 The US Air Force bought twenty-seven.

 Operators accessed the SAGE system through the first “cathode ray displays” or monitors, and used a light pen to select tracks of potential incoming hostile aircraft and manage their status.
 When SAGE was deployed in 1963, it consisted of 24 Direction Centers and 3 Combat Centers, each linked by long-distance telephone lines to more than 100 radar defense sites across the country, thereby establishing one of the first large-scale wide-area computer networks.
 This had a great influence on a lot of people who worked on the program, including Licklider, who later became the first Director of the IPTO and initiated the research that led to creation of the ARPANET.
 SAGE remained in continuous operation until 1983.

 Resources.
 The following sites provide more information on SAGE:

-Course Directing Group for the Back Up Interceptor Control System (BUIC)
+- Fact sheet — SAGE computer backup, the Burroughs Corporation AN/GSA-51 Radar Course Directing Group for the Back Up Interceptor Control System (BUIC)